All guides

 How many hashtags should I use?

-3–5 is the sweet spot.
-YouTube ignores descriptions with more than 15 hashtags entirely.
+3-5 is the sweet spot.
+YouTube displays the first 3 hashtags above your video title.
+YouTube ignores descriptions with more than 15 hashtags entirely, so adding 30 removes all hashtag benefits.

 Where should I put my most important link?

 In the first 200 characters, before the "more" button.
-That's the only part most viewers see without clicking.
+That is the only part most viewers see without expanding.
+Put your newsletter, product page, or most relevant resource there.

 Conclusion: treat the description box like a landing page